-Alternative Response Recommendations Strategic Priority Page # of Report DHHS should reinstitute exit surveys with families to understand how AR is working or not working for them.
+Alternative Response (AR) Recommendations Strategic Priority Page # of Report DHHS should reinstitute exit surveys with families to understand how AR is working or not working for them.
 The recommendation is to conduct these surveys through a third party as was done during the AR pilot.
 The workgroup recognizes this may require funding if this work cannot be done under an existing contract.
-As with the pilot, the trends should be shared with DHHS without any identifying information, so the families do not have any sense of risk of retribution for their input. • Placement Stability and Solutions Page 16 Bridge to Independence Advisory Committee Recommendations Strategic Priority Page # of Report DHHS should develop practice guidance and/or policy focused on transition periods for youth entering and exiting the program. • Prevention Continuum Page 24 Clarify in statute that youth can be eligible for the B2i program regardless of their immigration status.
-Placement Stability and Solutions Page 24
+As with the pilot, the trends should be shared with DHHS without any identifying information, so the families do not have any sense of risk of retribution for their input.
+Placement Stability and Solutions Page 12 Bridge to Independence (b2i) Advisory Committee Recommendations Strategic Priority Page # of Report DHHS should identify and implement best practices and ongoing evaluation mechanisms for the b2i program.
+Prevention Continuum Page 14 Clarify in statute that youth can be eligible for the B2i program regardless of their immigration status.
+Placement Stability and Solutions Page 14